 Emitted light 40 passes around the interior space 100, contacting and neutralizing pathogens 42, then reaching the portable transmission and receiving fixture 82 of the computer 80.

-The transmitting hardware 30 and receiving hardware 50 described in Figure 2 are packaged into the portable transmission and receiving fixture 82, which can receive the light and interpret the encoded data.
+The transmitting hardware 30 and receiving hardware 50 described in Figure 2 are packaged into the portable transmission and receiving fixture 82, which can receive the Far-UVC light and interpret the encoded data.

 Equivalent elements can be substituted for the ones set forth above such that they perform in substantially the same manner in substantially the same way for achieving substantially the same result.